ProtistologyNordics/ProtistologyNordicsWebsite/content/post/pin-2024-uppsala/index.md

 This meeting stems from the prior Protistology Nordics meetings held in Oslo (2022) and Lund (2023).

+## Practical information
+Lunch and coffee and snacks will be provided on both days of the meeting.

+In order to reduce plastic waste, we kindly ask all participants to bring their reusable water bottles or cups to fill with water at the venue.

 ## Registration and Abstract Submission

 **Register [HERE](https://forms.gle/fEGVEzsnXeyvSkaP6)!**